DNA

 TRANSMISSION

-Our Ty Shee Zen cats could one day take a grand tour of Japan.
-They would be very well received there because the Japanese understand the language of cats.
+Our Ty Shee Zen cats might one day take a grand tour of Japan.
+They would be very well received there because the Japanese understand cat language.

-“The Cat” by Kwong Kuen Shan meets the great philosophers and the teachings of the Zen tradition.
-In its collection, we find maxims, watercolors, stamps and seals.
+Kwong Kuen Shan 's "The Cat" encounters the great philosophers and teachings of the Zen tradition.
+His collection includes maxims, watercolors, stamps, and seals.

 "Do not let temptation blind you.
-Do not let the clamor from outside deafen you.
-Do not let worries weigh down your mind and your heart.
+Do not let the clamor of the outside world deafen you.
+Do not let worries weigh down your mind and heart.
 Watch over your senses and your energy.
 And they will watch over your body and your soul."

-Zen as an art of living (much more than that) is not a Western tradition.
+Zen as a way of life (much more than that) is not a Western tradition.

 Our French cat is connected to life, seeking a harmonious experience.
-Western or non-Western practices (emotional, energetic, artistic, spiritual, etc.) are all opportunities to explore new rhythms.
-Stories of our origins, and essential oral transmissions.
+Western and non-Western practices (emotional, energetic, artistic, spiritual...) offer numerous opportunities to explore new rhythms.
+Stories of our origins and essential oral traditions are also part of this exploration.

-It is quite a journey to address the nature of changes in the nature of man.
-Energy is expressed in the body through our breathing.
-Qi Gong helps us work on our energy and our postures by seeking harmony in static and dynamic movements, through breathing and through the mind (Roles and effects of Qi Gong, practical sessions at “Les temps du corps” , Paris 10).
+Exploring the nature of change within human nature is quite a journey.
+Energy is expressed in the body through our breath.
+Qi Gong helps us work on our energy and postures by seeking harmony in static and dynamic movements, through breath and mind (Roles and effects of Qi Gong, practical sessions at "Les temps du corps", Paris 10).

 Bibliography 2020.
 Just this literary point since 2021: other names are inscribed in the Ty Shee Zen DNA without being present here, we are in 2024!